econrad003/yaMazeImp/README.md

 In the descriptions, the terms spanning tree and perfect maze are used interchangeably.
 They do really mean exactly the same thing.
 They only differ in the underlying context.

-* *aldous_broder.py* - implementations of the first-entrance random walk algorithm (Aldous/Broder) and the last-exit random walk algorithm (reverse Aldous/Broder, see [6]) for generating (theoretically) uniformly random spanning trees on a connected simple graph, or equivalently, uniformly random perfect mazes on a connected grid.
+* *aldous\_broder.py* - implementations of the first-entrance random walk algorithm (Aldous/Broder) and the last-exit random walk algorithm (reverse Aldous/Broder, see [6]) for generating (theoretically) uniformly random spanning trees on a connected simple graph, or equivalently, uniformly random perfect mazes on a connected grid.
 (The first-entrance algorithm is described in Buck (2015).)
 The algorithm tends to start quickly and end slowly, unlike Wilson's algorithm which tends to start slowly and end quickly.
-* *binary_tree.py* - implementation of a simple binary spanning tree algorithm for rectangular mazes.
+* *binary\_tree.py* - implementation of a simple binary spanning tree algorithm for rectangular mazes.
 This is the binary tree algorithm described in Buck (2015).
-* *binary_tree2.py* - implementation of a binary tree algorithm that works most of the time for generating perfect mazes on arbitrary grids.
+* *binary\_tree2.py* - implementation of a binary tree algorithm that works most of the time for generating perfect mazes on arbitrary grids.
 When it fails, the result is a binary spanning forest.
 When used on rectangular grids, the result is typically a binary spanning tree which cannot be produced by Jamis Buck's binary tree algorithm.
+* *boruvkas.py* - Borůvka's algorithm [8] (and see also [7]) is an algorithm to create minimum-weight spanning trees from connected edge-weighted graphs, provided the weight function is injective.
+(If the weight function is not one-to-one, the result is a connected spanning subgraph which could contain circuits. \[*N.B.*: This is either a bug or a feature of the algorithm, depending on one's point of view.\])  Python program *boruvkas.py* is an implementation of Borůvka's algorithm for creating mazes.
+To insure that weights are unique, the default weight function is a random one-to-one map from the grid edges into range \[1,*e*\], where *e* is the number of grid edges.
+As with Kruskal's algorithm, edge costs need to be known a priori, so the algorithm does not create weave mazes in a natural way, but like Kruskal's algorithm, the algorithm can be used to extend forests to spanning trees, and thus it is well-suited to mazes with prewoven crossings.
-* *binary_tree_polar.py* - an adaptation of the simple binary tree algorithm from Buck (2015) for theta (polar) mazes.
+* *binary\_tree\_polar.py* - an adaptation of the simple binary tree algorithm from Buck (2015) for theta (polar) mazes.
+* *edgewise\_growing_tree.py* - a family of algorithms for creating spanning trees (perfect mazes) on edge-weighted connected graphs (grids) that are similar in form to Prim's algorithm.
-* *hunt_and_kill.py* - an implementation of the Hunt and Kill algorithm described in Chapter 5 of Buck (2015).
+* *hunt\_and\_kill.py* - an implementation of the Hunt and Kill algorithm described in Chapter 5 of Buck (2015).
 * *inwinder.py* - an adaptation of the sidewinder algorithm for theta (polar) mazes.
-* *kruskals.py* - an implementation of Kruskal's minimal weight spanning algorithm to create perfect mazes.
+* *kruskals.py* - an implementation of Kruskal's minimum weight spanning tree algorithm tocreate perfect mazes.
 The implementation includes some special handling for Preweave mazes to allow for random tunneling and for the creation of long tunnels.
 (This implementation closely follows the approaches used in the Jamis Buck book.
 See chapters 9 and 10 in [1].)
+* *prims.py* - an implementation of Prim's minimum weight spanning tree algorithm to create perfect mazes.
+This is the algorithm described in the beginning of Chapter 11 of [1], with implementation left as an exercise ("Truest Prim").
-* *recursive_backtracker.py* - the unfortunately misnamed depth-first search algorithm for producing perfect mazes in a connected grid.
-The implementation is stack-based to avoid recursion.
-(See also: *tree_search.py*.)
+* *recursive\_backtracker.py* - the unfortunately misnamed depth-first search algorithm for producing perfect mazes in a connected grid.
+The implementation is stack-based to avoid explicit recursion.
+(See also: *tree\_search.py*.)
+* *recursive\_division.py* - a maze generation algorithm (recursive division) which recursively partitions a grid (in the manner of quicksort) until minimal partitions are obtained.
+In [1], the algorithm is implemented as a wall adder.
+Here it is implemented as a *passage carver* using a State object as in the implementations of Kruskal's algorithm, Prim's algorithm, vertex-Prim's, and Borůvka's algorithm.
+The partitions are created in pairs, with a door to connect paired partitions.
+Minimal partitions are carved using some other maze algorithm.
+The default settings are to create rectangular partitions on a rectangular grid, with minimal partitions being those which are either one cell in width or one cell in height, and to use Sidewinder to carve mazes in the minimal partitions.
+The defaults can be reconfigured by creating subclasses of the State object and supplying any necessary methods.
+The supplied State classes allow some simple reconfiguration.
 * *sidewinder.py* - a modification of Buck's binary spanning tree algorithm which eliminates one bias in that algorithm.
 It only works on rectangular grids or (more generally) on grids which can be traversed in two orthogonal directions.
 The resulting spanning trees can be binary, but usually are not.
+* *vertexwise\_growing\_tree.py* - a family of algorithms for creating spanning trees (perfect mazes) on vertex-weighted connected graphs (grids) that are superficially similar to Prim's algorithm.
+These are all built on an algorithm that, for lack of a better name, I call vertex Prim.
+These algorithms are similar to the algorithms "Simple Prim" and "True Prim", and two of the growing tree algorithms that were implemented in Chapter 11 of [1].
-* *tree_search.py* -  included are alternative spanning tree search algorithms using a queue (breadth-first search) or a priority-queue (best-first search).
-These complement the stack-based depth-first search algorithm used in *recursive-backtracker.py*.
+* *tree\_search.py* -  included are alternative spanning tree search algorithms using a queue (breadth-first search) or a priority-queue (best-first search).
+These complement the stack-based depth-first search algorithm used in *recursive\_backtracker.py*.
 * *wilson.py* - Wilson's algorithm, a theoretically unbiased spanning tree algorithm that uses a loop-erased random walk of the grid.
 In addition, the program includes a hybrid Aldous/Broder/Wilson algorithm that starts the random walk using the first-entrance algorithm of Aldous and Broder and finishes using the loop-erased random walk due to Wilson.
 Wilson's algorithm tends to start slowly and end quickly.
 The hybrid algorithm tends to start and end quickly, slowing down as it approaches the middle using Aldous/Broder, then speeding up after Wilson's algorithm takes control.
 I don't know whether the hybrid algorithm is biased.

 ### 3.2 Other Algorithms